 "I can’t tell you why I want to know, but what can you tell me about the Pucara aircraft?" said DI3(Air)(ROW) by way of introduction.
 I replied that I had never heard of that type of aircraft, but I would look it up and call him back in a few minutes.
 All I had was an up-to-date copy of 'Jane’s All the World’s Aircraft' on my shelf - that's an unclassified book that anyone can buy.
 I called DI3(Air)(ROW) back and told him the exact page numbers he needed to learn everything there was to know about the Pucara and the Argentine Air Force.

-The RAF ordered that all aircrew who would be involved in Operation Corporate (the codename used for the Falklands War) were to be given refresher training in conduct after capture and resistance to enemy interrogation.
+The RAF ordered that all aircrew who might become involved in Operation Corporate (the codename adopted for the Falklands War) were to be given refresher training in conduct after capture and resistance to enemy interrogation.
 So it was that on the early morning of 16 April 1982 I drove from Templer Barracks to RAF Wittering, near Stamford, to give my presentation to the Harrier aircrew.
 (My Royal Navy and Army colleagues went off to give similar presentations at their own Service establishments.)
 The Harrier pilots listened politely to my talk, but their minds were clearly on other things.
 It was unfortunate that the only operational Harrier pilot at Wittering who did not attend my briefing, because he was engaged on an essential air test on his Harrier, was the one who would be captured and interrogated by the Argentines after they had shot him down.
 (More about him on a later page.)

 I had already known for several days, but neither of my two audiences did, that the very next day I would be flying down to Montevideo on a clandestine mission to join up with, and debrief, the Royal Marines who had been captured on South Georgia and who were about to be deported by the Argentines.
 The Marines were thought likely to have vital intelligence about enemy activities on South Georgia and in the Falkland Islands.
 The Ministry of Defence thought it important enough to send a three-man team from JSIW all the way to the South Atlantic to debrief the Marines and then signal the intelligence gained back to UK as quickly as possible.